-With the Education and Science Fund the company established in 2013, ZEISS aspires to foster future generations of natural scientists, from today’s preschool children to doctoral candidates.
-Here, the spotlight is on initiatives to promote education among young people, primarily high school students who have not yet selected a degree program, and their scientific skills, as well as projects and initiatives at universities and research institutes.
-The focus is on the fields of natural science and engineering, particularly optics and photonics.
+ZEISS in Germany uses the Education and Science Fund established in 2012 under the umbrella of the ZEISS Promotion Fund to sponsor newcomers in the natural sciences.
+The spotlight is on education initiatives for young people – primarily high school students who have not yet chosen a degree program and college graduates who have not yet entered the world of work – and on encouraging them to develop their scientific skills and take part in projects and initiatives at universities and research institutes.
+The focus is on the natural sciences and engineering, particularly optics and photonics.

-ZEISS raises the bar in healthcare by offering solutions for ophthalmology and medical technology, and helps drive medical progress by supplying microscopy products.
-The aim is to help improve the lives of patients everywhere.
-Furthermore, the company makes financial and in-kind donations in the form of ZEISS products and solutions through a variety of different projects in order to give people around the globe access to high-quality medical care.
-One example of ZEISS’s long-term commitment to improving global health is the Back to Bush program it launched in 2007, which gives disadvantaged areas, particularly in Australia’s and Oceania’s outback regions, access to better surgical equipment.
+ZEISS is raising the bar in healthcare by offering solutions for ophthalmology and medical technology and helps to drive medical progress with microscopy products.
+Its mission is to help improve the lives of patients everywhere.
+Further, ZEISS makes financial and in-kind donations in the form of ZEISS products and solutions through a variety of different projects in order to give people around the globe access to high-quality medical care.
+One example of ZEISS' long-term commitment to improving global health is the Back to Bush program that was launched in 2007, which gives people living in disadvantaged areas, particularly the outback regions of Australia and Oceania, access to better surgical equipment.

-Stable growth and expansion of international activities lead to investments in the development of innovation, production, and service structures at ZEISS.
-This creates new jobs and vocational training positions and also generates contracts for local suppliers in fields other than high technology.
-In the previous fiscal year, ZEISS invested 154 million euros worldwide in the expansion and modernization of its sites.
-The company's development and production services for customers in the individual regions in turn enables an increase in scientific, technological, social, medical and environmental services.
+ZEISS' strong position and a portfolio targeted to mega trends have ensured stability during the COVID-19 pandemic and continue to lead to investment in innovations and digitalization, and expansion of a modern infrastructure.
+This creates new jobs and vocational training positions, and also generates contracts for local suppliers in fields other than high technology.
+The company's development and production services for customers in the individual regions therefore enable scientific, technological, social, medical and environmental services to grow.